okTurtles/group-income/LOGIN_FLOW.md

 #### Specifics about Service Workers

-Unlike other types of web workers, there can be a instance of single service worker for any given page.
+Unlike other types of web workers, there can only be, at most, a single active service worker per page.
 A single service worker can be shared across multiple browsing contexts (e.g., if the user opens many tabs with Group Income, they will all share the same service worker) or even no browsing contexts (e.g., if the user closes all of the Group Income tabs, the service worker can continue